thegetty/intrometadata/source/glossary.html.md

 mapping

-A set of correspondences between terms, fields, or element names used for translating data from one standard or vocabulary into another, or as a means of combining terms or data for search and retrieval. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">crosswalk</span>.
+A set of correspondences between terms, fields, or element names used for translating data from one standard or vocabulary into another, or as a means of combining terms or data for search and retrieval.
+See also <span class="Helv-Lt-Std-Bold-Cond">crosswalk</span>.

 MARC (Machine-Readable Cataloging) format